-- Vintage basket ~ a fairly recent purchase from Hobby Lobby; here is a round woven basket that I love
+- Vintage basket ~ a fairly recent purchase from Hobby Lobby; here is a round woven basket that would be a good choice

 - Vintage chair ~ we have 4 of these rush~seat chairs that belonged to Sweet Shark’s grandmother; this vintage style with a rush seat would be great as a kitchen chair or an accent chair.

-- Fall~colored throw ~ this is actually a tablescloth that I bought at Joann several weeks ago; here is a fall plaid throw that I would get in a heartbeat
+- Fall~colored throw ~ this is actually a tablecloth that I bought at Joann; here is a fall plaid throw that I would get in a heartbeat

 I also placed my vignette by our fireplace.
 I do have shoes, but chose to use instead:

-- Vintage box ~ an estate sale find from a few years ago
+- Vintage box ~ I found this Remington Sure Shot box at an estate sale find from several years ago

 - Fall pillows ~ one of the best deals ever; 4 to a set.

 Let’s move to our master bedroom.
-You may recognize this fall foliage decor from my fall bedroom tour a few weeks. ago.
+I always use our console table as a place for seasonal color.
+You may recognize this fall foliage decor from my fall bedroom tour.

 A couple of stems in a terra cotta vase that I painted white a few years ago create the simplest of arrangements.
 I did bring in a couple of real pumpkins.
 The colors pick up on the shades of orange and yellow in the foliage.

 The last fall foliage idea on this tour is on the table between our chairs in the seating area.
-This vignette also started during the fall master bedroom update several weeks ago.
+This vignette also started during the fall master bedroom update.